Transfer Student Transfer Credit

 Swarthmore does not grant Swarthmore credit for college work done prior to starting a bachelor's degree, such as work done in dual-enrollment programs or early college, but advanced placement into courses with prerequisites may be possible.

-To protect transfer students' ability to take courses in a major at Swarthmore, normally no more than 3 credits in any one department transfer into that department.
+To protect transfer students' ability to take courses in a major at Swarthmore, in the initial course by course transfer evaluation, the Registrar normally transfers no more than 3 Swarthmore credits into any one department.
 Courses over the 3 will be placed into another category and included in the holistic evaluation so they continue to count overall.
-The initial transfer of credit is provisional pending the major department’s review and possible revisions.
+The initial transfer of credit is provisional pending the major or minor departmental review and possible revisions.
 The holistic evaluation and credit total won’t change, but the course specifics might, to better serve majoring at Swarthmore.

 Other rules for transfer students: